Your 2026 Digital E-Commerce Marketing Guide — 7 Tactics to Drive Sales

 What are the different types of e-commerce marketing?

-E-commerce marketing includes SEO, social media, email marketing, content marketing, PPC ads, influencer collaborations, and loyalty programs — all working together to attract and retain customers.
+E-commerce marketing includes SEO, social media, email marketing, content marketing, PPC ads, influencer collaborations, and customer loyalty programs — all working together to attract and retain customers.

 What is the best e-commerce marketing strategy?

-Is e-commerce marketing effective for small businesses?
+Are e-commerce marketing efforts effective for small businesses?

 How do I know if my e-commerce marketing is working?